joaotavora/eglot/README.md

 (add-to-list 'load-path "/path/to/eglot")
 (require 'eglot) ; Requires emacs 26!

-;; Now find some project file inside some Git-controlled dir M-x eglot
+;; Now find some source file, any source file
+M-x eglot
 ```

 *That's it*.
 If you're lucky, this guesses the LSP executable to start
-for the language of your choice, or it prompts you to enter one:
+for the language of your choice.
+Otherwise, it prompts you to enter one:

 `M-x eglot` currently guesses and works out-of-the-box with: